My first Mojo program

 Now, let's run this code.
 You can type the following command in your terminal:

-magic run mojo src/hello.mojo
+pixi run mojo src/start/hello.mojo

 And you will see the output: